ldoolitt/test2/specs.md

 the GTP connect to four backplane PCIe lanes.
 Selection is done with capacitor placement during manufacturing or (skilled) rework.
 Error-free performance is expected with baud rates up to the 6 Gbps capability of -2 speed grade Artix chips.
-No support is planned for FMC DP lanes or clocks.
+No support is included for FMC DP lanes or clocks.

 ### White Rabbit compatible

-The primary on-board oscillator will be a White-Rabbit-compatible 125 MHz VCXO.
-Additional on-board oscillators will be kept to a minimum, perhaps zero.
+The primary on-board oscillator is a White-Rabbit-compatible 125 MHz VCXO.
+Additional on-board oscillators are be kept to a minimum, configurable.

 ### Booting and Security